DamonMohammadbagher/ETWProcessMon2/README.md

 in this tool you can use Filters to watch realtime these events very simple (Filtering by EventIDs), also you save filtered events to text file.

-Note: with "ETWProcessMon2" you make ETW Events in Windows Event log so you can watch them by Windows EventViewer too but with this tool you can see team like realtime (Result Refreshed by New Events), this will help you as Defender/Blue Teamer for RemoteThredInjection Detection + TCPIP traffic etc.
+Note: with "ETWProcessMon2" you make ETW Events in Windows Event log so you can watch them by Windows EventViewer too but with this tool you can see them like realtime (Result Refreshed by New Events), this will help you as Defender/Blue Teamer for RemoteThredInjection Detection + TCPIP traffic etc.

 Note: after running "ETWPM2Monitor.exe", this code will show you all 3 EventIDs 1,2,3 without filters, but you can use Filter Menu to change this very simple.